MetaFam/mimis/README.md

 The characteristic I want to borrow from Freebase is predictive caching.
 The network is constantly trying to guess as to what will be needed beforehand.

 I want to base it on a distributed hashtable built on WebRTC, but that doesn't exist yet.
+The most promising work is [WebTorrent](https://github.com/feross/webtorrent).

 -----

-Mïmis holds the memesphere which is all the digitized information.
+Mïmis holds the memesphere.